Ritikpatel963/atmproject/README.md

 # atmproject
-this is atm program in  language
+This is atm program in c language only if else use in this program